kubernetes-sigs/kueue/keps/2724-topology-aware-schedling/README.md

 ### Hierarchy representation

-We propose the model for representing the hierarchy of nodes within a datacenter by using node labels.
+We propose the model for representing the hierarchy of nodes within a data center by using node labels.
 We assume the node labels are set up by a cloud provider, or set up manually by administrators of on-premise clusters.